Bring your creativity to life with this nationally accredited course.

 You will need to be at least 18 years old.

-- 2 years of industry experience in a role that requires the use of written communication.
+- 3 years relevant industry experience in a role that requires the use of written documentation and communication

 Due to the inclusion of Adobe Creative Cloud in this course, minimum computer specifications are:

 - 4GB of Ram – 8GB is Recommended

 - 10.5GB available hard disc space for installation; additional free space is required during installation.

 - DVD – Rom Drive – compatible with dual layer DVD’s

 - 1280 x 800 display (1280 x 1024 recommended) with 16 – bit colour and 512 MB of V RAM

 - Mac OS X v 10.6.8 or v 10.7

 - Multicore Intel® processor with 64-bit support